jasonnguyen0310/jasonnguyen0310/README.md

 My current goals are to expand my engineering portfolio and skillsets.
 I am ambitious about developing a product that will one day be used by others that share my passion.
 My dream is to also someday work in the video game industry.

 Would love to connect with you!
-Feel free to contact me via email - jasonnguyen0310@gmail.com
+Feel free to contact me via email: jasonnguyen0310@gmail.com

-You can refer to my GitHub on the Featured Tab.

 Myer-Briggs: ESTP-T
 Mind | Energy | Nature | Tactics | Identity